Dr Martens – Navigation

 *

-Collaborated with teams to refine our solutions, finalise tickets and align desktop (low traffic share) to the new mobile UI
+Partnered with product, SEO and engineering to refine the solution and align desktop to the new mobile-led UI

 *